 8. Look for other female travellers.

-If you are looking for company on your adventure, keep an eye open for other women travelling alone in Peru, they will usually be in similar locations as yourself and may also be looking for a travel partner for certain adventurous activities.
+If you are looking for company on your adventure, keep an eye open for other women traveling alone in Peru, they will usually be in similar locations as yourself and may also be looking for a travel partner for certain adventurous activities.

 9. Make friends with a Peruvian family.